Charlotte NC skyline and homes for sale

 • Urban walkability, master-planned suburb, lakefront, or rural acreage?

-• Mecklenburg county only, or open to surrounding counties for better value?
+• Mecklenburg County only, or open to surrounding counties for better value?

 Charlotte rewards buyers who search smart